-I have an Amazon Aurora MySQL-Compatible Edition DB instance, and I'm experiencing issues when I use read replicas.
+I'm experiencing issues when I use read replicas in my Amazon Aurora MySQL-Compatible Edition DB instance.
 I want to troubleshoot these issues.

 Resolution

-If the writer instance becomes unavailable, then Aurora automatically fails over to a read replica instance.
-A number of reasons can cause a writer instance to become unavailable, such as resource contention and maintenance activity.
+If the writer instance is unavailable, then Aurora MySQL-Compatible automatically fails over to a read replica instance.
+A writer instance can become unavailable for multiple reasons, such as resource contention or maintenance activity.

-If you have multiple readers, then specify a promotion priority tier to each instance in your cluster.
-When the writer instance fails, Aurora promotes the replica with the highest priority as the new writer.
+If you have multiple readers, then specify a promotion priority tier for each instance that's in your cluster.
+When the writer instance fails, Aurora MySQL-Compatible promotes the replica with the highest priority as the new writer.

 You can also promote a cross-AWS Region Aurora replica as a standalone DB cluster.
 After you initiate the promotion process, the cross-Region replication stops.
-The newly promoted cluster functions as an independent DB cluster, and manages both read and write operations.
+The promoted cluster functions as an independent DB cluster and manages both read and write operations.

 Measure replication lag

 Because all Aurora DB instances in a DB cluster share a common data volume, there's minimal replication lag.
-However in some scenarios, you might observe slightly increased lag on the readers.
+However, you might experience slightly increased lag on the readers in some scenarios.

-Note: Cross-Region replicas use logical replication.
+Note: Cross-Region replicas use binary log replication.
 Change and apply rates and delays in network communication between the selected Regions can affect cross-Region replicas.
-Cross-Region replicas that use Aurora databases have a typical lag of under 1 second.
+Cross-Region replicas that use Aurora MySQL databases have a typical lag of less than 1 second.

 To measure replication lag, use the following Amazon CloudWatch metrics:

-• AuroraReplicaLag measures replica lag between the writer and reader node in milliseconds in the same Region.
+- The AuroraReplicaLag metric measures replica lag between the writer and reader node in milliseconds in the same Region.

-• AuroraBinlogReplicaLag measures replica lag between Aurora DB clusters that use binary logs.
+- The AuroraBinlogReplicaLag metric measures replica lag between Aurora DB clusters that use binary logs.

 Improve replication performance

 Note: If there's heavy workload on the writer instance, then you might notice temporary read replica lag.
-After the reader instance catches up with the writer instance, the lag reduces.
+After the reader instance matches the writer instance, the lag reduces.

-• If long-running transactions are in progress, then a replica lag might occur on the readers.
-To avoid replica lag, run your transactions in smaller batches and frequently run commits.
+- To avoid replication lag when long-running transactions are in progress, run your transactions in smaller batches and frequently run commits.

-For information about how to use native binlog-based MySQL replication to troubleshoot replica lag, see Overview of backing up and restoring an Aurora DB cluster.
+For information about how to use native binary log-based MySQL replication to troubleshoot replica lag, see Amazon Aurora MySQL replication issues.

 Troubleshoot high replication lag